 Employees are often under the impression that workers’ compensation is the only available recovery option when they are injured at work and while this is sometimes true, it is also often not true.

 While workers’ compensation benefits are better than having no benefits at all, the benefits are typically not enough to fully compensate workers who have sustained serious injuries in a construction accident.

 When other claims can be brought, injured employees may be able to collect for injuries and damages not available under a workers’ compensation claim such as pain and suffering.
 Other types of claims that may be brought when third parties are responsible for the accident include:

-- Product liability claim against the manufacturer or seller of defective construction equipment or machinery that caused the plaintiff’s injuries and damages.
+- Product Liability Claim against the manufacturer or seller of defective construction equipment or machinery that caused the plaintiff’s injuries and damages.

-- Personal injury claim against someone (unrelated to the plaintiff’s employer) whose negligent conduct caused the plaintiff’s injuries.
+- Personal Injury Claim against someone (unrelated to the plaintiff’s employer) whose negligent conduct caused the plaintiff’s injuries.
 This may include another driver in a car accident or someone else at the construction site whose negligence caused the plaintiff’s injuries.
 Large construction sites are often very busy with many people going in and out of the job site including contractors, subcontractors, architects and designers, project managers, and project owners.
 When any of those third parties are at fault for a construction accident, the plaintiff may have a personal injury cause of action against them.

-- When a construction accident fatality is caused by a third party’s fault, a wrongful death claim and/or survival action may be appropriate so that close family members or the decedent’s estate may recover for injuries and damages.
+- When a Construction Accident Fatality is caused by a third party’s fault, a wrongful death claim and/or survival action may be appropriate so that close family members or the decedent’s estate may recover for injuries and damages.

-Construction accident cases do not need just any workers’ compensation or personal injury attorney.
+Construction accident cases do not need just any workers’ compensation or Lawrenceville Personal Injury Attorney.
 These cases need construction accident expert attorneys who understand the law and will explore all liability and recovery possibilities in order to see that financial compensation is maximized for injured construction workers.